-We all know that the right bedding can make a big difference in the quality of your sleep and thus the quality of your dreams.
+We all know that the right silk bedding set can make a big difference in the quality of your sleep and thus the quality of your dreams.
 With that connection in mind, we decided to dive in to the world of dreams on the small screen.

 Even when The Wizard of Oz was fresh in theaters, the “it was all a dream” trope was getting old.
 Writers have learned to avoid excusing outlandish events with dream rationale because it tells the viewer that what they were watching wasn’t important.
 That said, dream sequences can work powerfully on both the big and small screen.
 Here are the top five TV scenes that turned out to be dreams.